sneha-balamurali/fpga/introduction/setup_guide.md

 1. Go to [AMD's downloads webpage](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html)[^1]
 2. Scroll down to  AMD Unified Installer for FPGAs & Adaptive SoCs 2025.1: Windows Self Extracting Web Installer (EXE - 226.04 MB) and click it to start download.
 3. You'll be taken to Sign-in page.
 Create an account if you don't have one, it is free and sign in.
-You'll then be asked to input some information about yourself, after which you can click on the "Download" button at the botton of the page to start the download.
+You'll then be asked to input some information about yourself, after which you can click on the "Download" button at the bottom of the page to start the download.
 4. Follow the instructions to set it up.
 You'll be taken to a welcome page, click "Next >", put your AMD details in and select "Download and Install Now."
 5. Select Vivado as the product to install.
 6. Select Vivado ML Standard as the edition to install.